godarklight/concorde/ReadmeConcorde-jbsim.txt

 Takeoff
 -------
 - the visor is raised not long after takeoff, to make cockpit quieter (A1).
-- the visor protects the windscreen from the 125°C temperature at Mach 2 (A1).
+- the visor protects the windscreen from the 125 degC temperature at Mach 2 (A1).

 Subsonic cruise
 ---------------